-While this could be related to the other causes listed above, it is most likely to do some type of dental trauma.
+While this could be related to the other causes listed above, it is most likely related to some type of dental trauma.
 Perhaps this particular area of the mouth was cut or suffered a severe abrasion.
-Whether the injury was caused by eating something sharp, your nail scratched it, or an outside force cut you, gums can sometimes have difficultly healing and may recede as a result of that injury.
+Whether the injury was caused by eating something sharp, your nail scratched it, or an outside force cut you, gums can sometimes have difficulty healing and may recede as a result of that injury.

 You are best served by receiving immediate care since we can treat the problem using less invasive methods.
 For example, you may only need a deep cleaning if you come in right away or perhaps you will need an antibiotic treatment as well, but by coming in early, you give your gums the best chance for restoration without the need for a gum graft.

 The best way to prevent gum recession is to visit our dental office for a teeth cleaning twice per year.
-We can remove the plaque and tartar that has built up over time in order to give your teeth a fresh clean feel while also reducing the likelihood that plaque or tartar will build up.
+We can remove the plaque and tartar that have built up over time in order to give your teeth a fresh clean feel while also reducing the likelihood that plaque or tartar will build up.
 Additionally, you can begin to use a soft toothbrush and monitor how aggressively you brush your teeth.

 Yes, if you are suffering gum recession due to gum disease, we must remove the disease.
 Generally, this requires us to perform a deep cleaning procedure in order to remove the plaque and tartar from the area in between the teeth and the gums.
-Once done, your gums can begin to heal and rejuvenate.
+Once this is done, your gums can begin to heal and rejuvenate.

 Very simply, you could lose your teeth.
 Gum recession is typically caused by gum disease.
 The idea of not treating it is an incredibly risky option because it means that in addition to experiencing uncomfortable teeth and gums, you are also likely to suffer from bone and tooth loss.

-To learn more about gum recession and how to treat it, call our dental office at (561) 692-7449.
+To learn more about gum recession and how to treat it, call our dental office at (561) 622-5600.